khoih-prog/ESP8266_ISR_Servo/README.md

 # ESP8266_ISR_Servo Library

-This library enables you to use 1 Hardware Timer on an ESP8266-based board to control up to 16 servo motors.
+This library enables you to use `1 Hardware Timer` on an ESP8266-based board to control up to `16 independent servo motors`.

 ***Why do we need this ISR-based Servo controller?***

-Imagine you have a system with a mission-critical function, controlling a robot arm or doing something much more important.
+Imagine you have a system with a `mission-critical function`, controlling a `robot arm` or doing something much more important.
 You normally use a software timer to poll, or even place the function in loop().
 But what if another function is blocking the loop() or setup().

 So your function might not be executed, and the result would be disastrous.